yannh/homepage/content/posts/cache-hiss.md

  * A cache *HIT* is a request where the response is served by the cache.
 The request was not forwarded to the origin.
  * A cache *MISS* is a request that was forwarded to the origin.

-We will also be talking about the _origin_: in the following examples, that is the infrastructure the CDN forwards requests to.
+ * The _origin_ is the infrastructure the CDN forwards requests to.

 # HTTP 304 - Not Modified